rapidsai/deployment/source/platforms/databricks.md

 Push this image to a Docker registry (DockerHub, Amazon ECR or Azure ACR).

-## Configure and create GPU-enabled cluster
+## 2.Configure and create GPU-enabled cluster

 1. In Databricks > Compute > Create compute > Name your cluster, and select either `Multi` or `Single` Node
 2. Select a Standard Databricks runtime.
 This needs to be a Databricks runtime version that supports Databricks Container Services.